ad9311/hello-rails-react/README.md

 Before launching the application, you will need to run a few commands in this order, line by line:</br>

+**NOTE:** Since react uses yarn it is recommended to use it as well.
 ```
 yarn install or npm install
 bundle install